sungsoo-ahn/2025/_posts/2025-04-28-lost-in-prediction.md

 Each experiment tests the predictive power of narratives from the curated datasets, for macroeconomic prediction of one (or more) of the financial targets introduced before: FFR, S&P 500, and VIX.

-We won't be able to cover all the details of the experiments in this blog, but it is available in our paper. (link will be shared upon acceptance).
+We won't be able to cover all the details of the experiments in this blog, but it is available in our paper <d-footnote>Link will be added upon acceptance.</d-footnote>.

 ## Experimental Setup